Table of Contents

 Brief History Grand Auditorium Guitars

-This Taylor original from the ’90s strikes a balance between Dreadnaught and smaller body styles.
-Its versatility makes it a favourite for both fingerstyle and strumming, offering a well-balanced tonal range.
+This Taylor original from the ’90s balances Dreadnaught and smaller body styles.
+Its versatility makes it a favorite for fingerstyle and strumming, offering a well-balanced tonal range.

 Famous Grand Auditorium Players